Skip Navigation

 Eat

-• Vapiano - Inexpensive Italian restaurant that mainly offers hand made pasta and pizza.
+• Vapiano - Inexpensive Italian chain restaurant that mainly offers hand made pasta and pizza.
 The specialty is that it works like a cafeteria.
 You go straight to one of the cook to order your meal, and your meal than gets prepared in front of you.
 The interior of the restaurant is huge (it used to be an old bank) and very pleasant.
 The food itself is really good and presented in a very pleasant way.
 Address: Karlstr.
-11, Phone: +49 (0) 721 95788480, Hours: 10:00am - Midnight, Price: from €6.50 for pizza and pasta
+11, Phone: +49 (0) 721 95788480, Hours: 10:00am-Midnight, Price: from €6.50 for pizza and pasta

 • Carlos Cocktailbar - One of the best (if not the best) cocktailbar in Karlsruhe!
 The choice of cocktails is really huge.
 Although the drinks are not cheap, the price is more than fair when taking their quality into consideration.
 The taste and presentation is absolutely top-notch!
 The interior is nicely decorated but rather small.
 It's a good idea to get there a little bit early (7:00-8:00pm) because it tends to get really crowded at night.
 The only downside (for non smokers) is that the bar has no non smoker area.
 Address: Markgrafenstr.
-32, Phone: +49 (0)177 2876317 (mobile), Hours: 4:00pm - 2:00am on weekdays, Price: from €6.50 for cocktails
+32, Phone: +49 (0)177 2876317 (mobile), Hours: 4:00pm-2:00am on weekdays, Price: from €6.50 for cocktails

 • Vogelbräu - The most famous private brewery in Karlsruhe.
 Although most people mainly come here to drink beer, the place also offer many traditional german dishes.
 The place is quite big but can also be a little bit overcrowded due to its local reputation.
 The "biergarten" outside is a good opportunity to experience the atmosphere of a traditional german pub.
-Address: Kapellenstraße 50, 76131 Karlsruhe, Phone: +49 (0) 721 377571, Hours: daily from 10:00am - 1:00am, Price: cheap
+Address: Kapellenstraße 50, 76131 Karlsruhe, Phone: +49 (0) 721 377571, Hours: daily from 10:00am-1:00am, Price: cheap

 Top